What we do

-- 15-years corporate experience in Communication for Behaviour Change (Consumer Segments & Employees).
+- 15-years corporate experience in Behaviour Change Communication (Consumer Segments & Employees).

 - Created global success models at P&G through deep human understanding and strategic clarity.

-- Now Executive Coach and Table Group Consultant, helping leaders build both Trust & Hunger in their organizations.
+- Now Executive Coach and Consultant, helping leaders build both Trust & Hunger in their organizations.

 Henrik P. Jørgensen